seanpmaxwell/Typescript-Best-Practices/README.md

 - **Files**:
   - **Linear scripts:** `kebab-case`
   - **Declaration scripts:** Name them after the item being exported.
-  - **Namespace-object scripts:** Name them after the object that's used in the code.
+  - **Module-object scripts:** Name them after the module-object that's used in the code.
 Usually this is PascalCase but not always.
 See object naming below.
   - **Inventory:** `kebab-case`
   - **index.ts** and **main.ts**
     - Reserve the filename `index.ts` for **barrel-files**.
 Barrel-files are for creating a single entry point for a folder.